PHOTO | SPECIAL TO THE B.C. CATHOLIC

 "When I came back from the one-month camp, we moved to a different city and the boyfriend was gone."

-Life was better, but Davis eventually found the same drug crowd and started using more.
+Life was better, but Sarah eventually found the same drug crowd and started using more.
 She would come home drunk and would destroy the house.
 "My mom couldn't take it anymore."

 She bounced around the Downtown Eastside and Surrey, while in and out of jail.
-Davis knew her life was crumbling and started to pray.
+Sarah knew her life was crumbling and started to pray.
 "I eventually prayed to go to jail."

 After serving time, "It was by God's hand that I ended up in Talitha Koum."

 At the recovery house everyone goes to church.
 Sarah started attending the Evangelical Cariboo Road Christian Fellowship, but was attracted to the Catholic Church while attending an Easter Vigil.
 "I saw all the candles and it was an amazing experience."

 Sarah learned about St. Mary's RCIA program from a Life in the Spirit seminar and felt the program would answer her questions about faith.

 The RCIA journey was difficult, but she received support from the sponsors and catechumens.
 She was baptized into the Church with Talitha Koum founder Starr Peardon as her godmother.